USB-to-serial adapter

-A USB-to-serial adapter or simply USB adapter is a type of protocol converter that is used for converting USB data signals to and from serial communications standards (serial ports).
+A USB-to-serial adapter is a type of protocol converter that is used for converting USB data signals to and from serial communications standards (serial ports).
 Most commonly the USB data signals are converted to either RS-232, RS-485, RS-422, or TTL-level UART serial data.
 The older serial RS-423 protocol is rarely used any more, so USB to RS-423 adapters are less common.

 Uses

 USB-to-serial RS-232 adapters are often used with consumer, commercial and industrial applications and USB-to-serial RS-485/422 adapters are usually mainly used only with industrial applications.
 Currently, USB to TTL-level UART converters are used extensively by students and hobbyist as they can be directly interfaced to microcontrollers.

 Adapters for converting USB to other standard or proprietary protocols also exist; however, these are usually not referred to as a serial adapter.

 The primary application scenario is to enable USB-based computers to access and communicate with serial devices featuring D-sub (usually DE-9 or DB-25) connectors or screw terminals, where security of the data transmission is not generally an issue.

 USB serial adapters can be isolated or non-isolated.
 The isolated version has opto-couplers and/or surge suppressors to prevent static electricity or other high-voltage surges to enter the data lines thereby preventing data loss and damage to the adapter and connected serial device.
 The non-isolated version has no protection against static electricity or voltage surges, which is why this version is usually recommended for only non-critical applications and at short communication ranges.